JoaoFernandoR/JoaoFernandoR/README.md

 My name is João Fernando Ribeiro, i am from Brazil currently living in the city of Ponta Grossa, state of Paraná.

 I have a college degree 🎓 in Physics from the Institute of Physics of São Carlos [IFSC](https://www2.ifsc.usp.br/portal-ifsc/ "IFSC") (University of São Paulo - USP).
-I am passionate about development and currently working as a Front End Developer at PLSS Soluções where im refactoring and improving a Mobile App using React Native with Typescript and implementing new functions in a Angular Website .
+I am passionate about development and currently working as a Front End Angular Developer at Granito Pagamentos.
 I also have some personal jobs all listed here on Github.

 I am comfortable working with:
 * HTML / CSS / Javascript / TypeScript